 Well, if you ask me I am not really thrilled about Midsummer celebration this year.
 And I have reasons for that.

-Firstly, I have been real sick since Monday night.
-It started with an ear infection, moved to sore throat, and then to high fever and cold.
+Firstly, I have been really sick since Monday night.
+It started with an ear infection, moved to a sore throat, and then to high fever and cold.
 And still, I am going through the body aches.
 So as you could imagine, I am not in the condition to go out certainly.

 Secondly, the weather is cold.
 And also due to my sickness, I cannot have any booze which is a kinda Midsummer tradition, so staying at home sounds like a good idea.